kad568/CompareAssests/README.md

 ### Stage 1
 - cryptocurrencies will be used as the asset class
-- RSI will be used as the technical
+- RSI will be used as the technical indicator

 **to do list**

 - [ ] add crypto as a module within the price history package
 - [ ] add RSI as a module within the comparisons package

+### Stage 2

 ## Further questions and notes